Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 SS "I'm not gonna give in to a bunch of criminals!
 You'll never take me alive!"<br>
 Law Keeper "Hold on just a moment."<br>
 SS "Huh?
 Don't tell me you're gonna negotiate!"<br>
-LK "...Aren't you the Pistoleros of Santa Rose?"<br>
+WG "...Aren't you the Pistoleros of Santa Rose?"<br>
 SS "<i>gasp</i><br>
 G "...I guess there's no point in hiding it.
 Yes, were the Pistoleros of Santa Rose!"<br>
-LK "Hmph.
+WG "Hmph.
 No wonder you managed to outgun these yokels."<br>
 SS "Huh?!?"<br>
 G "That doesn't sound like regular lawgiver talk to me..."<br>
-LK "I was here on my way to the East.
+WG "I was here on my way to the East.
 I only stopped here for two reasons:"<br>
-LK "I needed a place to stay."<br>
+WG "I needed a place to stay."<br>
-LK "And I wanted to check on the smaller village and town law departments."<br>
+WG "And I wanted to check on the smaller village and town law departments."<br>
 G "Law departments?
 That sounds like Fed talk to me."<br>
-LK "And you wouldn't be far from the truth.
-I'm {name here}, the Deputy Commander of the Midwest Law."<br>
+WG "And you wouldn't be far from the truth.
+I'm Wyatt Garrett, the Deputy Marshal of the Midwest Law."<br>
 A "You're a highridin' fancy bootlickin' city vacator!
 Ain't no way the highest ranking Midwest lawgiver is in a tiny town like this one!"<br>
-LK "Seems that fate works in mysterious ways."<br>
+WG "Seems that fate works in mysterious ways."<br>
-LK "The Pistoleros of Santa Rose, in the flesh and alive."<br>
+WG "The Pistoleros of Santa Rose, in the flesh and alive."<br>
-LK "My journey has brought me to a gold mine.
+WG "My journey has brought me to a gold mine.
 All I had to do was prospect, and I struck gold."<br>
 G "Enough of your cryptic yammerin'!
 Time to decide, let us go, or else!"<br>
-LK "I am not letting the most wanted gang in all of the West of the hook."<br>
+WG "I am not letting the most wanted gang in all of the West of the hook."<br>
 A "Bad move, partner!
 You're outgunned 4 to 1!
 Better say your prayers!"<br>
-MA "You're just a soft cityperson!"<br>
+MA "You're just <i>gente de la ciudad!</i>"<br>
-LK "I am the The Law in the Midwest."<br>
+WG "I am the The Law in the Midwest."<br>
-LK "And if it's my draw you're doubting..."<br>
+WG "And if it's my draw you're doubting..."<br>
-LK draws his revolver lightning fast, and shoots all of the Pistoleros's hats off<br>
+WG draws his revolver lightning fast, and shoots all of the Pistoleros's hats off<br>
-LK "...There."<br>
+WG "...There."<br>
 G "Holy smokes!"<br>
 MA "This one doesn't feel so good..."<br>
 A "Fuck!"<br>
-LK manages to grab Gwyneth and uses her for protection<br>
+WG manages to grab Gwyneth and uses her for protection<br>
-LK "Sadly, since I am quite alone, I don't have the means to take all of you in.
+WG "Sadly, since I am quite alone, I don't have the means to take all of you in.
 Just one of you will have to do."<br>
-LK "No sudden moves now, or your friend bites the dust."<br>
+WG "No sudden moves now, or your friend bites the dust."<br>
 A "Let her go!"<br>
-LK "If I'd have some Fed lawgivers here, I'd shoot you all dead.
+WG "If I'd have some Fed lawgivers here, I'd shoot you all dead.
 But alas, that will have to wait for another day."<br>
-LK "I will have to bid you farewell, as much as it pains me to do so."<br>
+WG "I will have to bid you farewell, as much as it pains me to do so."<br>
-LK "But we will meet again.
+WG "But we will meet again.
 Mark my words."

-### LK leaves with Gwyneth
+### WG leaves with Gwyneth
 A "He got Gwyneth."<br>
 MA "Oooh, this isn't looking good..."<br>
 A "Where the fuck is Walker?
 We we're out here getting blasted, and he's nowhere to be seen."<br>